 You are free to pay with cash, check, credit card or from a health savings account.
 You may also pay online using Pay Pal by entering "firstname.lastname@example.org".
 I will supply you with invoices upon request.
 Payment is required at time of service, or in advance for programs and packages.

 Am I responsible for paying for a missed session?

 You are only responsible for paying for a missed session if you do not provide me with 24 hours notice.

-I call my business Contemplative Insights because when we use contemplative practices we come in contact with stillness and the potential for greater connection with self and other.
-There is a deep engagement with one's inner world that over time can impact one's outer world.
+I call my business Contemplative Insights because contemplative practices can help people come in contact with stillness, compassion and the potential for greater connection with self and other.
+Deep engagement with one's inner world over time will ideally impact one's outer world.
 For more on the different types of contemplative practices Click here.